Prepare for FY1 Guide by Specialty

 What are some common presentations they should read about?

-• This will depend a little on the type of placement- acute and general psychiatric wards will see people often with various psychoses (including drug related), depressive episodes, and other presentations like patients with personality disorders “in crisis”.
+• This will depend a little on the type of placement- acute and general psychiatric wards will see people often with various psychoses (including drug-related), depressive episodes, and other presentations like patients with personality disorders “in crisis”.
+Bipolar disorder, mania, depression.
+Be familiar with the bio-psycho-social approach and medication used to treat different psychiatric conditions

 • A common (and probably the most important) reason people are admitted is because of uncontrolled psychosis requiring initiation or changes of medication.
 Learning a bit about common antipsychotics and their different side effect profiles is useful.